TCR32-spec/trivial-compute-user-guide/README.md

    How many letters are in the English alphabet?,26,Basic English, What is 32 divided by 8?,4,Basic Math
     ```
 5. **View and Edit Questions**: Click the "View All Questions" button at the top of the question creation screen to see a list of all questions by category.
-You can select a question to edit its text content.
+You can then choose a category select a question to edit its text content.

+### Exporting Questions
+1. **Access the "View All Questions" Screen**: From the "Question Creation" screen, select "View All Questions," then select "Export".
+2. **Choose Categories**:

 ### Creating a Game